-The CASPer examination is becoming a tool that medical school’s utilize to evaluate applicants in lieu of or in addition to the traditional medical school interview.
+The CASPer examination enables medical schools and residency programs to evaluate applicants in lieu of or in addition to the traditional medical school interview.

 What is the structure of the CASPer test?